Oyelowo/modern-distributed-app-template/typescript/README.md

 ## Dependencies across packages

-In this example, the `x-cli` package depends on another package, `x-core`.
-So to execute (or test) `x-cli`, `x-core` packages should be installed.
+In this example, the `frontend-main` package depends on another package, `libraries-core`.
+So to execute (or test) `frontend-main`, `libraries-core` packages should be installed.
-But in development the `x-core` package is not published so you can't install it.
+But in development the `libraries-core` package is not published so you can't install it.

-For example, `packages/x-cli/src/main.spec.ts` is a test code for `main.ts`, which depends on `packages/x-core/src/index.ts` .
+For example, `packages/frontend-main/src/main.spec.ts` is a test code for `main.ts`, which depends on `packages/libraries-core/src/index.ts` .

 ```ts
 /* packages/frontend-main/pages/index.ts.*/